Religion, Social Movements, and Progressive Reform in Latin America

 From the April 2012 Conference held at CURA:

-Click here to listen to Amanda Horhardt’s, a master’s student at the State University of Campinas, Brazil (UNICAMP), talk titled, “Everyday Politics in the Periphery of São Paulo: Catholic Church and Housing Movement Intertwined.”
+Click here to listen to a talk with Amanda Horhardt, a master’s student at the State University of Campinas, Brazil (UNICAMP), titled, “Everyday Politics in the Periphery of São Paulo: Catholic Church and Housing Movement Intertwined.”
 In her talk, Ms. Horhardt shared experiences from her field work that illustrate the dynamics between the housing movement, Evangelicals, and Catholics.

 Click here for a recording of one of the talks at that event by an expert on Latin America, Rafael Sánchez from Amsterdam University College titled, “Seized by the Spirit: The Mystical Foundation of Squatting among Pentecostals in Caracas.”
 In his talk, he discussed his field research with the squatters.
 He calls their mission, “The most aggressive logic of…spatial occupation I have ever seen.”
 He said the movement fits into a larger picture of “horizontal recuperation” and a withdrawal from political life in Venezuela.